 Recurrent aphthous stomatitis (RAS) affects 20 to 30% of adults and a greater percentage of children at some time in their life.

 Etiology is unclear, but RAS tends to run in families.
 The damage is predominately cell-mediated.
-Cytokines, such as IL-2, IL-10, and, particularly, tumor necrosis factor-α, play a role.
+Cytokines, such as IL-2, IL-10, and, particularly, TNF-α, play a role.

 Predisposing factors include